-SMS Marketing Best Practices
+Text Message Marketing Best Practices

 When it comes to text message marketing, there are a few basic rules to keep in mind in order to provide the best experience for your customers:

 - Make offers easy to redeem.
-There is nothing more frustrating than getting a great deal, but being uncertain about how to redeem it.
+There is nothing more frustrating than getting a great deal, but being uncertain how to redeem it.
 Make sure your message is clear regarding what needs to be done in order to use what has been offered.

-- Don't oversend.
+- Don't over-send.
 While people have grown accustomed to tuning out the noise in their email inbox, they don’t have quite the same tolerance when it comes to text messages.
 When in doubt, it’s best to keep your text marketing frequency down.

-SMS Marketing Campaign Ideas
+Text Message Marketing Campaign Ideas

 - Flash Sale or Pop-Up Event: Take a page out of the book of some larger brands and try this approach for a surefire way to drive traffic to your business.
-Give your SMS list an exclusive preview of your new collection before anyone else gets to see it.
+Give your text marketing list an exclusive preview of your new collection before anyone else gets to see it.
 Alternatively, give them first dibs at a special sale!
-You already know that your recipients are likely to view your message soon after receiving it, so a special event or sale that’s here today and gone tomorrow puts the pressure on them to act and take advantage ASAP.
+You already know that your recipients are likely to view your message soon after receiving it, so a special event or sale that’s here today and gone tomorrow puts the pressure on them to act and take advantage of it ASAP.

-SMS Marketing Campaign Results
+Text Message Marketing Campaign Results

 - Offer Redemption: A common application for text message marketing lists is the distribution of special discounts, access to events, and offers.
 This metric is a strong indicator of the overall goal: to drive customers to make a purchase.
 It’s also a great litmus test for the type of offers you’re providing and also the engagement of your list in general.
-You should shoot for between 12%-15% redemption rates.
-If your rates are below this benchmark, make sure that they’re not generic offers that are being extended through other mediums (email or social), and are unique so they feel exclusive to those VIPs on your SMS list.
+You should shoot for between 12-15% redemption rates.
+If your rates are below this benchmark, make sure that they’re not generic offers that are being extended through other mediums (email or social), and are unique so they feel exclusive to those VIPs on your text message marketing list.